 AGAIN, a homeschool diploma is EQUAL in validity under Ohio law.

 Simply follow the steps outlined in the How to Homeschool in Ohio – Primer page.
+Notification goes to the local district superintendent only, not the online school.
 The day you send in your notification to your superintendent’s office, you can call or email the school or e-school and let them know your child is not continuing with the program.
 Ask for labels or anything else they need to send you to return their computers and other materials.
-You do not need to wait until your notification paperwork is processed to withdraw your child from the e-school.
+You do not wait until your notification paperwork is processed to withdraw your child from the e-school; your child is already legally withdrawn and there is no wait time or approval process.
+(See question #5 above.)

-You can fill out their "withdrawal" forms if you want, but it’s just a courtesy for them – the only legal document is your Notification of Intent to Homeschool, and this goes to your local district superintendent – NOT the charter/e-school.
+You can fill out their "withdrawal" forms if you want, but it’s just a courtesy for them – the only legal document is your Ohio Exemption Notification, and this goes to your local district superintendent – NOT the charter/e-school.
 Do not feel like you need to provide any information other than that your child is being withdrawn.
 They do not NEED to know that you are homeschooling, and they most certainly do not need to know your curriculum choices.
 Write "N/A" through any request for such information.

 Remember, Ohio is a notification state, not an approval state, and there is NO wait time, despite what the staff of the school or e-school might try to say.
 Once you have sent in your notification (send it certified with return signature receipt, as stated in the Primer), you can keep your children home and begin homeschooling the same day.
 (See the info above in #11 concerning curriculum choices.)
 If you continue receiving phone calls about absences, call the school to remind them that your children are no longer enrolled, ask them to contact the superintendent (who is sent your notification paperwork) if they have questions, and then you can ignore or block the number.